Skip to content

 Setting user permissions

-After the approval workflow is turned on, you’ll need to set user permissions so your dashboard users can approve or deny the campaigns and Canvases immediately.
-Both permissions can also be applied to workspaces or teams or added to a permission set.
+After you turn on the approval workflow, you must set user permissions so your dashboard users can approve or deny Campaigns and Canvases.
+Both permissions can also be applied to Workspaces or Teams or added to a permission set.

 You must have the “Approve and Deny Campaigns” permission.
 This permission controls who can update the approval status of a campaign.
 With this permission, you can do the following:

-After approval statuses are set on the Summary step, any subsequent changes made to the campaign will reset all approval statuses when saved.
-This applies to any changes made either in a draft campaign or a post-launch campaign.
-For example, if you only make changes to the target audience, the Summary step will revert approval statuses for all sections back to the default state, pending.
+After approval statuses are set on the Summary step, any subsequent changes made to the Campaign reset all approval statuses when saved.
+This applies to any changes made either in a draft Campaign or a post-launch campaign.
+For example, if you only make changes to the Target Audience, the Summary step reverts approval statuses for all sections back to the default state, Pending Approval.

 You must have the “Approve and Deny Canvases” permission.
 This permission controls who can update the approval status of a Canvas.
 With this permission, you can do the following: